-Pile size/type Shutdown zone Level B harassment HF Phocid Otariid monitoring zone 16-in timber Vibratory 10 10 460 10 10 210 10 10 20 6,310 3,990 465
+Pile size/type Level B harassment

+r lie Size/type HF Phocid Otariid monitoring zone

+20-in steel Vibratory 10 10 10 1,585

 All marine mammals would be monitored in the Level B harassment zones and throughout the area as far as visual monitoring can take place.
-If a marine mammal enters the Level B harassment zone, in-water activities would continue and PSOs would document the animal's presence within the estimated harassment zone.
+If one of the four species of marine mammal for which take would be authorized enters the Level B harassment zone, inwater activities would continue and

+PSOs would document the animal's presence within the estimated harassment zone.